alex-grover/node-mongodb-pubsub/README.md

 ### Filters and Projections

 The optional `options` object recognizes the fields `filter` and `projection`.
-They can be used together or independently of each other.
+TODO: document behavior of filters and projections in pubsub. <!-- See [here]() for documentation about the behavior of filters and projections on subscriptions. --> They can be used together or independently of each other.
 The values for these fields must be objects and take the same syntax as the query and projections fields of a read command.
 See [here](http://docs.mongodb.org/manual/tutorial/query-documents/) for documentation on filter syntax and [here](http://docs.mongodb.org/manual/tutorial/project-fields-from-query-results/) for documentation on projection syntax.

 ### Subscriptions